 THE NATURE OF GLASS.
 In most cases glass is a transparent material.
 To see colors in glass, a source of light must be passing thru the object.
 In the absence of light, there'd be no visible color.
 The type of light (whether natural, incandescent, fluorescent, or other), its orientation (front, back, top, bottom, side, combination), and it's brightness will all determine the appearance of colors.
 Positioning of the glassware item makes a difference, since a jar or bottle placed on a display shelf against a solid white wall, will appear darker and more richly colored than the same jar displayed with back lighting, or placed in a sunny window.
 For a glassware item sitting on a wall shelf, the brightness behind the item is reduced by the item's proximity to the wall.....that is, we're looking thru the object and into its shadow.
 The same bottle or jar, when moved away from the wall, placed in a window, or held to a light, seems lighter-colored in appearance.
 The following photos demonstrate these effects.
 Click on each photo for a larger annotated version.

 SHADOWS and LIGHT.
 In each of the above images, the jar on the left has been placed in the middle of a table, away from any walls, with average indoor room lighting, and with a solid, near-white background.
 There are no shadows to influence the appearance of the color in this case.
 In contrast, the center views depict the same jar, but placed with its back against a white wall.
-This is the normal display scenario used by most collectors, with their jars displayed on a wall shelf.
+This is a common display scenario used by many collectors, with their jars displayed on a wall shelf.
 In this case, the jar casts a shadow onto the wall directly behind it, making the color look darker.
 In the images on the right side, we have a window display.
 In this case, the back lighting greatly exceeds the front lighting.
 This causes the thinner areas of the jar to look lighter or “wash out”.
 The thicker areas of glass, such as the base and mouth regions, contrast darkly, due to less light passing thru these areas.
 In spite of this washing-out effect, jars and bottles shown in a window do seem to better display their character and embossing, and also have more of a sparkling appearance in the bright, natural light.
 Note that all of these images were taken without the use of photo flash.

 GLASSWARE PHOTOGRAPHS.
 The growth of internet sales brings collectors a handy resource for building a collection.
 We now have instant access to more items than we could have found in years of hunting thru antique stores, flea markets, bottle shows, estate auctions, and etc. However, in most cases we are shopping for these items based mainly on a digital image of the item displayed on our computer screen.
 So understanding the way photos are taken and processed may help in making purchase decisions.
 When viewing images of jars and bottles on the internet, always consider how the item is being displayed in the photo, before deciding about the color.
 Is the photo taken outside or indoors?...
 What is the background coloring and content?....Is the item sitting on a wall shelf or out in the open?...Was flash used?....Was the lighting dim or bright?.....etc.
 Note that the use of camera flash can be helpful in properly illuminating the bottle or jar, but can also have an effect of “darkening” glass color, in that a dark shadow is cast behind the item by the flash.
 You might see the shadow in the photo, and forget that you are looking at a shadow behind the item, and not just the glass itself.
 A comparative image, displaying the bottle or jar next to a “known” standard colored example can also be helpful.
 Of course this all assumes that photos will have been taken against a white or near-white background.
 Use of a strongly colored background will make photos of colored glassware items nearly useless for evaluating color.
 Further, both the mis-adjustment of camera settings and/or the mis-use of photo processing software allows dramatic altering of colors.
 However, any drastic color alterations will usually be apparent.
-If you suspect image color alteration may have been done, look carefully at background items, or the metal closure parts for any unnatural color appearance.
+If you suspect digital color alteration may have been done, look carefully at background items, or the metal closure parts for any unnatural color appearance.
 A little experience and you should be able to detect these un-natural looking images.

 COLOR NAMING.
 Many strong colors are unmistakable and easily recognizable, almost no matter what the lighting situation.
 The terms “cobalt blue”, “black glass”, “deep amber”, “clear”, “purple”, etc, usually don't cause much confusion.
 But the more subtle color tones such as pale blues, yellows and pale greens, and the varied tones of amber glass, often challenge verbal description.
 We will use terminology that has been most commonly adopted by the fruit jar hobby.
 There's no "governing authority" on colors, so keep in mind these photos and notes are simply the color names that we use, as do many current collectors.

 YOUR COMPUTER.
 To communicate about glass colors when we're unable to hold the item in our hands, we often rely on digital images.
 Bear in mind that most color monitors have adjustable color and brightness settings.
-If your monitor is improperly set, you will have a problem.
+If your monitor is improperly set, you could have a problem.
 Various operating systems and graphics applications can have variable color settings as well.
 This is rarely an issue, but worth keeping in mind.

 The title of "aquamarine", from the gemstone, describes a pale blueish green tinted glass color.
 This color is the "natural" color of glass, and is the typical color for the vast majority of all early fruit jars.
 Here's a shot displaying aquamarine colored jars.
 This shot also demonstrates the stark contrast between true blue and aquamarine.
 In this photo, we also show a pair of jars in the color commonly referred to as "Ball Blue".
 This color could also be termed a deep aquamarine.
 The title of "Ball Blue" originated with the jar production of the Ball Bros Glass Mfg Co in Muncie, Indiana, most of which came out in this deeper shade of aqua.
 This color apparently resulted from a special source of sand that they used in the production of their glass.